Souhaib-Cherbal/ENP-ME/README.md

 ---
 ### Installation Steps:
 1. Download the `ENP ME Setup.exe` file from the [releases page](https://drive.google.com/drive/folders/1vZUy9QCMTjIEPY_cZ-8xTIT0Q9Tl16DA?usp=sharing).
-2. Run the installer and follow the on-screen instructions.
+3. Run the installer and follow the on-screen instructions.
+4. Use the serial code 5865-3537-4050-2529 to finish the installation.
-3. Once installed, launch ENP RE from your desktop or start menu.
+5. Once installed, launch ENP RE from your desktop or start menu.

 ## Screenshots
 **Installation:***